-When an individual or group of individuals start a business, takes risks and initiates innovations in the private sector, it is called private entrepreneurship.
+When an individual or group of individuals start a business, take risks, and initiate innovations in the private sector, it is called private entrepreneurship.

-Private Entrepreneurship is popular in England, America, Germany, Japan, and France, etc.
+Private Entrepreneurship is popular in England, America, Germany, Japan, France, etc.

 Public entrepreneurship has developed fast in India also, after independence.